Like this post? Help us by sharing it!

 The trees were transported here from Kyoto and lovingly cultivated by local samurai families, determined to outdo their neighbours with their horticultural prowess.
 Kakunodate is four hours by train from Tokyo, up in the north, so the flowers are at their best in early May.

 When to go: early to mid-May

-To catch the last of the year’s cherry blossom, set your sights on Japan’s northernmost island, Hokkaido.
+To catch the last of the year’s cherry blossoms, set your sights on Japan’s northernmost island, Hokkaido.
 Here we must bestow Hakodate with the “best cherry blossom as seen from above” award (if such a thing existed).
 Fort Goryokaku is a massive, star-shaped citadel; it was built in the late 1800s by the Tokugawa shogunate who feared an attack from Western powers.

 Visit in mid-May to wander the moats lined with gorgeous pink trees.
-Don’t worry, you won’t need a helicopter to get an overhead photo, just take the lift 90m up to the top of Goryokaku Tower.
+Don’t worry, you won’t need a helicopter to get an overhead photo.
+Just take the lift 90m up to the top of Goryokaku Tower.

 For the very latest cherry blossom news, keep an eye on the sakura forecast on Japan Guide.
 Whether you fancy Kyoto or Kawazu, we’d love to help you plan your cherry blossom trip.